 There are designated smoking areas for a reason; use them.

 Walking past Butler can be like walking past a chimney.
-The smoke, combined with the wind, are a (literal) killer combo.
+The smoke is a (literal) killer combo, especially. when combined with the wind.
 If you’re going to be smoking outside of Butler (or anywhere else that’s near the entrance to a building), make sure to hang around the ashtray area so that nonsmokers don’t get smoke in their face as they walk by.

 If you’re planning on staying at the library for an extended period of time, please wear deodorant.